Sam & Max: The Devil's Playhouse: Episodes

-Development
+Development and release

 The Devil's Playhouse was the third Sam & Max game produced by Telltale Games since acquiring the license after the cancellation of Sam & Max: Freelance Police in 2004.
 The game was initially expected to be released in 2009, a year after Sam & Max Beyond Time and Space.
 Though the game failed to materialize, towards the end of 2009 Telltale alluded to the Sam & Max sequel in the final chapter of Tales of Monkey Island, directing players to the game's preliminary website.
 Industry media later noted that the title Sam & Max: The Devil's Playhouse as well as the title of the first episode, "The Penal Zone", had been registered with the OFLC, the Australian film and video game classification body.
 Telltale officially announced The Devil's Playhouse at the Game Developers Conference in March 2010, for release for Windows, the PlayStation Network and Mac OS.

 While The Devil's Playhouse was originally announced for PC and the PlayStation 3 for release on April 15, an iPad version of the game became available on April 2, as one of the first applications for the release of the device.
 Telltale's CEO, Dan Connors, revealed that they chose to develop the series for the iPad as a new opportunity as it "really revolutionizes the way our stuff is played".
 Connors also stated that once they started testing the iPad version, they felt the device helped to give more immersion to the game, as opposed to the other platforms where they play out more as an interaction movie.
 Telltale was able to keep most of the features that they had already developed for the PC and console releases, including 3D graphics limited only by the shader technology on the iPad, while including features that took advantage of the iPad's technology, such as a touch-based interface.

-Promotions
+A remaster by Skunkape Games was released on August 14, 2024 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+Like Skunkape's remasters of the previous two Sam & Max games, the remastered version features updated character models and lighting, and new cinematography, environment design, and music.
+The remastered version also includes the "Nutri-Specs", an additional power for Max that was previously exclusive to the PlayStation 3 release of "The Penal Zone".

+Promotional giveaway

 In April 2010, game developer Valve announced that anyone who purchased The Devil's Playhouse through Steam would receive three bonus items in Team Fortress 2: a hat based on Max's head, Max's pistol, and Sam's revolver.
 The promotion ended on April 26.
 This was later expanded to include people who purchased the games through the Telltale store.